You are viewing a story from harrypotterfanfiction.com

 "We don't even know if he likes me!"

 Marney snorted loudly, causing one of our roommates in another bed across from us to roll over and murmur something that sounded like 'shut the hell up' before letting out a loud snore.
 "What you just said is irrelevant, Aud.
 Boys like anything with legs and a... hooha, so you're safe."
-She gave me a strange look.
+She paused and gave me a look.
 "Right?"